-All applications for our university level programmes here at The Northern School of Art are made online at ucas.com.
+All applications for our undergraduate programmes here at The Northern School of Art are made online at ucas.com.
 Our UCAS code is C71.
-UCAS Customer Support is available by calling 0371 468 0 468 (or +44 330 3330 230 if you are outside the UK).
+UCAS Customer Support is available by calling 0371 468 0 468.

 WHEN TO APPLY

 We are still open for applications for September 2023.
 For applicants starting in 2024, the UCAS ‘on-time application’ deadline will be January 31st.
 Applicants are encouraged to apply by this date (in-line with other HE providers), however, The Northern School of Art will continue to accept applications after this date.

 Applicants who are thinking of taking a gap year before starting a degree with us can still apply by selecting ‘deferred entry’ on the UCAS application form.
 Deferred applicants are still advised to apply early.
 If successful, an offer will be given to start the following year.

 On the UCAS application, applicants are asked if they are a care leaver or a looked after young person.
 This is important because there may be extra financial support available.
 We encourage care leavers to tick this box.
 Those applicants, who have ticked this bix when applying to The Northern School of Art will be contacted by our support team to find out if there is any additional support needed before the start of term.
 To find out more about support for care leavers, please visit our page here: https://northernart.ac.uk/care-leavers-2/

 APPLYING TO FOUNDATION DIPLOMA IN ART & DESIGN

 Applications for our Foundation Diploma are made directly to the School.
 Applicants can apply on-line or by completing a paper form found in our Further Education prospectus.
 The course starts in September and applications are open throughout the year.